 Pantry moths

-- Store supplies dry and cool
+- Keep supplies dry and cool

 - Store products in airtight containers

-- Do not leave pet food open
+Do not leave pet food open

-- Regularly check cabinets
+- Regularly check supplies and cupboards

-Conclusion: Recognize moths = fight them efficiently
+Conclusion: Recognize moths = control efficiently